Spacerocket007/Steam-Auto-Shutdown/README.md

 - July 17th, 2021 changed design
 - July 17th, 2021 refer to release v2.0
 - July 18th, 2021 added background
+- October 5th, 2021 added a small note to code

 ---------
 Any ideas how to make it better?
 Want to give feedback?
 Have problems?
 Want to suggest features?
 Have a question?